Making your Will.

 Making your Will gives you control over what happens to your estate after your death.
 You are able to:

-- Choose your executors, which are the people responsible for administering your estate;
+- choose your executors, who are the people responsible for administering your wishes

 What happens if I don’t make a Will?